-When we send a text message to our friend, the characters that comprise of our message can be thought of as the realizations of random variables.
+When we send a text message to our friend, the characters that comprise our message can be thought of as the realizations of random variables.
 In many applications involving digital data transfer, a message (outcome of a random variable) is encoded into a binary string which is passed through a communication channel, and decoded at an endpoint.
 Since the binary string arrives in a stream, it would be convenient if the message could be uniquely decoded as the data is arriving.
-A necessary and sufficient condition for this is online decodability is to design a code $C$ which is \emph{prefix-free} i.e. no element in the image of $C$ is a \emph{prefix} of another element in the image of $C$.
+A necessary and sufficient condition for online decodability is that the code $C$ is \emph{prefix-free}; i.e., no element in the image of $C$ is a \emph{prefix} of another element in the image of $C$.
 We use $\mathcal{C}_X$ to denote the set of prefix-free codes for a random variable $X$.

 Since these codes are stored, transmitted, and decoded, the memory footprint becomes a significant design consideration.
 A natural question which arises is: ``how do we devise \emph{optimal} prefix-free codes?''
 The notion of optimality which gives rise to Shannon entropy is the following: